agottipati9/x24x4/README.md

 **NOTE: Press enter when prompted to add the python repository**

-Log onto the `adb` node and run:
+Log into the `adb` node and run:

     sudo /local/repository/bin/UE/install_UE_iPerf.sh

 # Getting Started
 After installing all the dependencies, you can start SigFlow with following commands:

-Log onto the `epc` node and run the following commands in separate windows:
+Log into the `epc` node and run the following commands in separate windows:

     sudo /opt/nextepc/install/bin/nextepc-epcd
     sudo /snap/bin/flexran